-Alderman Smith regularly informs her constituents of public safety issues and organizes forums regularly on key safety topics.
+Alderman Smith regularly informs her constituents about public safety issues and organizes forums regularly on key safety topics.
 She is a vigorous supporter of the court advocacy program, often attending court with constituents.
 She advocates strongly for gun safety legislation and has fought to close gun stores.

 Alderman Smith works closely with parent groups and school administrations and is proud that every school in the 43rd Ward is rated an A+ school.
 Many have national rankings, such as Lincoln Elementary, the #1 neighborhood school in Chicago, and Lincoln Park High School, the top neighborhood high school in Chicago.

 Alderman Smith is committed to ensuring that as our neighborhoods continue to grow and develop, residents of the community will always have a voice in the direction and scope of that growth.
-She requires that developers earn any development rights via a vigorous community-oriented process to achieve outcomes that consider the best interests of the entire community.
+She requires that developers earn any development rights via a vigorous, transparent community-oriented process to achieve outcomes that consider the best interests of the entire community.

 The effectiveness of this approach can be seen throughout the ward.
 It is evident in the redevelopment of the Lincoln Park Hospital location, which resulted in a decrease in the intensity of site usage, and the development of the Children’s Memorial site into a new neighborhood crossroads including housing options for a variety of income levels, an assisted living facility to serve some of our community’s aging population, and more than acre of new plazas to improve the quality of life in the neighborhood.